giantswarm/docs/src/content/basics/aws-architecture/index.md

 ## Observability

 Since we provide a **managed** Kubernetes platform, Giant Swarm has to be aware of state and unexpected events regarding the platform.
-For that reason our Control Planes run a [monitoring stack](https://www.giantswarm.io/blog/monitoring-on-demand-kubernetes-clusters-with-prometheus) to watch all tenant clusters and ensure all managed components are healthy.
-In each tenant cluster there are several [exporters](https://prometheus.io/docs/instrumenting/exporters/) that gather and forward the metrics for each component.
+For that reason our Control Planes run a [monitoring stack](https://www.giantswarm.io/blog/monitoring-on-demand-kubernetes-clusters-with-prometheus) to watch all workload clusters and ensure all managed components are healthy.
+In each workload cluster there are several [exporters](https://prometheus.io/docs/instrumenting/exporters/) that gather and forward the metrics for each component.

 Our on-call engineers will be paged in case anything happens to the cluster or its base components and they will respond to the incident based on the run-books we have created based on years of operating Cloud Native systems.
 In case there is an improvement to be made, a post mortem is created and a solution will be implemented before long.
 Any patch or fix added to the platform will be released to all customers.